 Mikhail Gorbachev was general secretary of the Soviet Union Communist Party from 1985–1991.
 He was also the first democratically elected President in 1990.

 Mikhail Gorbachev played a key role in dismantling the Communist grip on power in both the Soviet Union and Eastern Europe.
 His aspirations for democracy and reform opened up the way for the end of the Cold War and the bringing down of the Berlin Wall.
 He was removed from Presidential office in 1991, during a failed coup attempt.
-Since leaving office, Gorbachev has worked tirelessly promoting new efforts at social justice and concern for the environment through his own organisation the Green Cross.
+Since leaving office, Gorbachev has worked tirelessly promoting new efforts at social justice and concern for the environment through his own organization, the Green Cross.

-Mikhail Gorbachev was awarded the Nobel Peace Prize in October 1990
+Mikhail Gorbachev was awarded the Nobel Peace Prize in October 1990.

 - Perestroika involved reforming the economy and opening it up to market forces.

 - Glasnost involved political reform.
 This involved freedom of religious expression and individual liberties; it paved the way for democracy and for many political prisoners to be released.
 It was particularly significant for the Eastern Block.
-When eastern European economies made calls for democracy, the Soviet Union no longer stood in their way (as they had in Hungary and Czechoslovakia)
+When eastern European economies made calls for democracy, the Soviet Union no longer stood in their way (as they had previously in Hungary and Czechoslovakia).

 On the international scene Gorbachev aspired to end the arms race as he said:

-“We need Star Peace, not Star Wars”
+“We need Star Peace, not Star Wars.”

 Raisa Maximova, Gorbachev’s wife died of Leukaemia in 1999.
-They had one daughter Irina.
+They had one daughter, Irina.

 Although unpopular in Russia for his perceived role in the breakup of the Soviet Union, he remains an influential voice.
-In 2011, he criticised Putin (who he previously had supported) for his third term as Russian President.
+Although he had previously supported Putin, In 2011 Gorbachev criticised his third term as Russian President.
 He was also critical of the democratic deficit in the 2011 elections.
-Gorbachev has also warned against a new ‘cold war’ and argued that America and the West need to be careful in interfering in Russian affairs and Russian spheres of influence.
+Gorbachev has also warned that in Russia.
+“Politics is increasingly turning into imitation democracy” – with all the power in the executive branch.